 |Catherine Kiernan||1841||Nicolet, Quebec, Canada|

-Identifying the likely time frame of the family’s immigration from Ireland to Quebec, Canada raises the question of why they immigrated in the first place.
-Although the immigration history of most Irish families involves the Great Potato Famine (1845-1852), other historical circumstances likely provide an explanation for the family’s immigration, given the fact that the family immigrated before the Famine years.
+In addition to questions about what the family likely encountered while immigrating, another important question that is raised is why the family immigrated from Ireland to Canada in the first place.
+Although the immigration history of most Irish families involves the Great Potato Famine (1845-1852), other historical circumstances likely provide an explanation for the family’s immigration, given the fact that the family immigrated before.
 In the 1830s, Ireland faced difficult economic conditions, which drove many Irish to immigrate to North America.
-A fall in agricultural prices and a decline in the textile industry, along with an increase in population, in the aftermath of the Napoleonic Wars resulted in a significant rise in unemployment and poverty.
+As in the Great Potato Famine, Ireland in the 1820s and 1830s suffered from several crop failures.
+A fall in agricultural prices and a decline in the textile industry in the 1830s, along with an increase in population, in the aftermath of the Napoleonic Wars resulted in a significant rise in unemployment and poverty.
 The majority of land being controlled by absentee English landlords that were quick to evict the poor, along with Irish inheritance laws resulting in divisions of land too small to support a family further increased poverty, unemployment, and homelessness.
 In addition to economic conditions in Ireland, British policies in Ireland also served to drive many Irish to immigrate.
 The enforced tithe policies requiring all Irish, including Catholics and the poor, to pay for the upkeep of the Anglican Church of Ireland resulted in tensions, the seizure of private property, and a series of violent incidents known as the “Tithe War” (1831-36).
 Beyond these circumstances, some of the Irish that immigrated to Canada did not have a choice.
 Amendments to the Poor Law passed in the 1830s and 1840s put the poor in Ireland at the mercy of “poor law unions” who either granted poor relief or issued removal orders.

 Apart from the difficult economic and political situation in Ireland, certain conditions in Canada, particularly Quebec, drove many Irish to immigrate there.
 Favorable economic conditions in the 1830s in Canada were the most important factor attracting the Irish to Canada.
 Land grants in Canada following the War of 1812 were a major attraction, as were organized colonies of Irish settlements in Quebec that began in the 1820s.
+In the 1820s, Irish immigrants to Canada were given not only land, but, according to an article on the Irish Genealogy Toolkit, “a cow, basic implements and three bushels of seed potato to get them started on a new life.”
 Employment in labor jobs in large construction projects in Quebec, such as the Lachine Canal, as well as employment in the timber industry was also a major attraction to Irish immigrants.
 The cost of immigrating was also a factor attracting Irish immigrants to Canada, as it was cheaper (about two to three times cheaper) to immigrate to Canada than to the United States, a fact that did not change until the passage of the British Passenger Act (1848).
 In addition to economic conditions in Canada, the relatively good relationship the Irish had with the French made immigration to Quebec highly likely.
-Of particular importance, the majority of Irish immigrants and French Canadians shared the same religion (Catholicism), both were primarily rural oriented, and both shared a feeling of antipathy towards the British.
+Of particular importance, the majority of Irish immigrants and French Canadians shared the same religion (Catholicism), both were primarily rurally oriented, and both shared a feeling of antipathy towards the British.

 From Quebec, Canada to Minnesota, USA